GlebPilipenko/eslint-prettier/README.md

 POSSIBLE ERROR
 POSSIBLE ERROR
 POSSIBLE ERROR

+## After installing all the packages and checking, go to the README_HELPER.md file there is a lot of useful information for you (:

 ## IF YOU FOUND AN INTERESTING BUG OR HAVE PROBLEM WITH START APP, WRITE ME IN TELEGRAM
 @gleb_pilipenka